 One of the striking features of the human mind is that it changes.
-Many of the changes may seem gradual at the time, but the cumulative effects can include major discontinuities, including the creation of new information structures (e.g. learning about quantum mechanics) and new control architectures (e.g. becoming able to postpone gratification).
+Many of the changes may seem gradual at the time, but the cumulative effects can include major discontinuities, including the creation of new information structures (e.g. learning about quantum mechanics or new syntactic forms for your own language) and new control architectures (e.g. becoming able to postpone gratification, or becoming able to achieve goals that presuppose multiple subgoals, some of which involve acquiring new competences, or new languages, etc.).

 We know very little about such developments, not even how much is pre-programmed genetically and how much driven by interaction with the environment.
 Certainly the environment plays an important part, since not everyone learns to speak Chinese, or read music, or grasp quantum physics.
+And not all human development is growth or improvement, alas.